dkalaitz/pyspark-volleyball-statistics/README.md

 For the data to be saved from the web application, using Apache Spark Structured Streaming, place the resulting csv file from the web application in an appropriate folder, update the statistics table of Task 2 with this mechanism, and save the new statistics table in a csv file.

 # CSV Files Instructions
-### The csv file use as input the following fields (with corresponding T1 and T2 for the home and away team).
+### The CSV file use as input the following fields (with corresponding T1 and T2 for the home and away team).
 - Date - Date and time the match was played
 - Team_1 & Team_2 - Name of the teams
 - Score - Number of sets won